tweag/nickel/RATIONALE.md

 The same arguments apply to the LSP.
 The Nickel LSP currently features record completion based on both type information, contract information, and bare record structures.
-This is the kind of feature that make using Nickel for e.g.
+This is the kind of feature that makes using Nickel for e.g.
 Kubernetes appealing: even without functions and types, getting completion with documentation in-code is already valuable.
 This is not possible for a generic Haskell LSP, with no knowledge of DSLs such as Nickel.

 ### Haskell is heavy

-One of the possible use-case of Nickel would be to embed Nickel, either as binary or linked to it as a C library, into another tool to use (think a cloud orchestrator like Terraform).
-Pulling all of the GHC toolchain to evaluate a few hundred lines of lines of configuration sounds overkill.
+One of the possible use-case of Nickel would be to embed Nickel, either as a binary or linked to it as a C library, into another tool to use (think a cloud orchestrator like Terraform).
+Pulling all of the GHC toolchain to evaluate a few hundred lines of configuration sounds overkill.
 Garbage collection and Haskell runtime makes it also harder to interface it with other languages and binaries (hence the choice of Rust to implement Nickel).